alfonsof/azure-java-examples/azureblobstoragelist/README.md

 # Azure Blob Storage List Container Java example

-This folder contains a Java application example that list a Blob storage container on Microsoft Azure.
+This folder contains a Java application example that handles Blob storage on Microsoft Azure.

 List the blobs in a Blob Storage container in an Azure storage account.